mongodb/docs/source/includes/quick-start/query-output.rst

        ...
    }

-If you receive no output or an error, check whether you included the proper connection string in your ``main.go`` file, and whether you loaded the sample dataset in your MongoDB Atlas cluster
+If you receive no output or an error, check whether you properly set up your environment variable and whether you loaded the sample dataset in your MongoDB Atlas cluster.